Merchant Refi logo

 Visit Merchant Refi

-Doctor's Verdict on Merchant Refi
+Research Note on Merchant Refi

 Merchant ReFi is best suited for established small business owners who need flexible, fast funding and value personalized service.
-The main caveat is the complete lack of transparent pricing and terms on the public website—borrowers must apply and speak directly with an agent to understand actual costs, which makes comparison shopping and upfront decision-making difficult.
+The main caveat is the complete lack of listed pricing and terms on the public website—borrowers must apply and speak directly with an agent to understand actual costs, which makes comparison shopping and upfront decision-making difficult.

 • Small business owners in retail, food service, construction, and manufacturing seeking quick access to working capital